 Government Help for First Time Home Buying: What to Consider

-If you are considering government assistance to buy your first home, you will need to be sure that you are a first time homebuyer.
+If you are considering government assistance to buy your home, you will need to be sure that you are a first time homebuyer.
 You are considered a first-time home buyer by many government and non-profit programs if you haven’t owned a home for the past three years.
 Investment property is include any rental property owned by an investor, regardless of whether it is their primary residence.

 FHA, USDA and other government-backed programs have specific requirements for qualifying properties.
 Government programs offered by state and local governments Are income restricted.
 Depending on the length of your lease, Florida Housing can forgive closing costs and down payment assistance of up to $15,000 for owners who live in the property for at least five years.